cmdaltctr/prettier-configurator/README.md

 # Prettier Configurator

-This project helps configure Prettier settings.
+A web application to help configure Prettier settings.
+It provides a user interface to modify Prettier options and generate a .prettierrc.json file.

 ## Project Structure